facebookarchive/fbpush/README.md

 ## Full documentation

-**The following options are provided by the command line parser of FBPUSH. -**
+**The following options are provided by the command line parser of fbpush. -**

 ## Options: ##
     -h, --help                                                          Display the Help Message